International Workshop on Aging of Composites

 INTERNATIONAL WORKSHOP ON AGING OF FRP COMPOSITES

-Since the early 1980s, U.S. Department of Transportation's Federal Highway Administration USDOT-FHWA has played a lead role in promoting and advancing Fiber Reinforced Polymer FRP composites applications for highways and bridges.
+Since the early 1980s, U.S. Department of Transportation's Federal Highway Administration has played a lead role in promoting and advancing Fiber Reinforced Polymer composites applications for highways and bridges.
 Understanding the durability response of polymer composite materials in terms of their aging mechanisms through material degradation at pico, micro and meso levels is critical for safe and economical field implementation of FRPs.
-In order to arrive at the state-of-the-art understanding and future research directions on aspects of aging of FRP composites with emphasis on their applications to infrastructure systems, thirty-five experts researchers, designers, and owners were invited to attend the "International Workshop on Aging of FRP Composites".
+In order to arrive at the state-of-the-art understanding and future research directions on aspects of aging of FRP composites with emphasis on their applications to infrastructure systems, 35 experts researchers, designers and owners were invited to attend the "International Workshop on Aging of FRP Composites."
 This workshop was sponsored by the Exploratory Advanced Research EAR Program of the Federal Highway Administration USDOT-FHWA through a National Science Foundation NSF grant IIP-1230351.
-This workshop was held on September 25 and 26, 2013 at the National Transportation Safety Board Training Center, Ashburn, VA.
+It was held on September 25 and 26, 2013, at the National Transportation Safety Board Training Center, Ashburn, Virginia.

 Links to more information

 High resolution versions are available upon request to email@example.com